 Spanish nouns are assigned a gender, an unfamiliar concept to many native English speakers.
 In English, we would refer to a “book” as simply that.
 In Spanish, there is an indicating article (‘el’ or ‘la’ and corresponding ‘o’ and ‘a’ at the end of the noun to give it a gender.
 Book, for example, is ‘el libro’ whereas library is ‘la biblioteca.’

 Being aware of which words are masculine and feminine is important to producing a properly translated document.
 And just because an item of clothing is worn by a woman (like a bikini) doesn’t mean it will have a feminine article.

 As mentioned earlier, it is important to look at the entire sentence or paragraph when translating.
 Often a direct word for word translation will result in a muddied message.

 There are some words, in any language, that just don’t have a translatable equivalent.
 When you are translating word by word, you will miss this contextual error.
 But when translating the entire meaning of the sentence, you will have more freedom to adjust words and sentence structure to make sure your meaning is conveyed properly.

-Translating larger texts, apps, websites and many other large-scale projects often require trained professional translators.
+Translating larger texts, apps, websites and many other large-scale projects from English to Spanish require trained professional translators.
 Those who understand both languages and the cultural nuances within the foreign language will be able to provide you with a final product that resonates with your foreign language audience.
-If you are having trouble with your English to Spanish translation, give us a call today.
+If you are having trouble with translating English to Spanish, give us a call today.